 The answer is quite simple: start performance testing now!
 There’s no reason you should hesitate on this type of testing.
 Besides, when performance directly affects your bottom line, why wouldn’t you start performance testing immediately?
 In fact, you should probably start preparing and performing performance tests before any code is actually laid out.

 Test all aspects of your technology – network, servers, database, etc. – to ensure that your product is ready for its intended audience the moment it’s rolled out.
 By designing your tests to simulate scenarios such as security risks, increased loads on the system, transactions during these peak loads and response times, you are able to quickly identify performance bottlenecks before they have the possibility of affecting your organization negatively.
 Teams that hesitate on starting performance testing or wait till right before launch will find that they have set themselves up for potential failure down the line.

 Several types of tests are often used to verify that performance goals are meeting their expected results.
 Some, such as stress tests, monitor stress and how well the product is handling, for instance, a substantial increase in users.
 Others, such as endurance tests, conduct tests over a longer period of time to ensure the software or software application can maintain the expected load.
 Other types of performance tests include:

 - Scalability Tests

 - Unit Tests

-Ultimately, performance testing can serve a variety of purposes.
+Performance metrics can serve a variety of purposes when it comes to functional testing.
 It can measure different aspects of the product to ensure it can handle an expected workload, it can verify that the product meets specifications previously laid out and it can also identify performance bottlenecks before launch.
 Just remember to implement performance testing early in the game so that you can better serve your customers and organization’s bottom line.